awsdocs/amazon-workmail-user-guide/doc_source/settings_overview.md

 You can create several signatures for different purposes\.
 For example, you can create a signature for business and one for private use, or create a long signature one for new emails and a short signature for replies and forwards\.
 After you have created one or more signatures, you can \(optionally\) specify which one to use for new messages and which one to use for replies and forwards\.

-## Email Rules Tab<a name="email_filters_tab"></a>
+## Email Rules Settings<a name="email_filters_tab"></a>

-You can create email rules that help you focus on important emails and keep your inbox tidy\.
+Email rules can help you focus on important emails and keep your inbox tidy\.
 Rules are stored on the server so that they can filter the mail before it arrives in your inbox\.

 You can create as many rules as you want and with each rule, you can set various conditions to trigger the rule\.
 You can also set various follow\-up actions after the rule has been triggered\.

-You can construct complex rules to deal with large email volumes or complex work flows\.
+You can construct complex rules to deal with large email volumes or complex workflows\.

+**To create a new email rule**

+1. From the **Email Rules** tab, choose **New**\.

-To create a new mail rule, choose **New**, and then in the **New email rule** dialog box, define the rule\.
+1. In the **New email rule** dialog box, define the rule\.

 You can set various conditions and actions that Amazon WorkMail performs on every message that meets the criteria you define\.

-## Automatic Response Tab<a name="automatic_response_tab"></a>
+## Automatic Response Settings<a name="automatic_response_tab"></a>

-The Amazon WorkMail web application lets you mark yourself “in” or “out” of the office\.
+Mark yourself in or out of the office from the **Automatic Response** tab\.
 Specify the message that is sent automatically in reply to all incoming messages while you are away\.

 To prevent someone who is sending you several emails per day from getting a reply on each message, automatic responses are only sent one time to any specific email address\.
 This also prevents a mail flood in case the person who sends you the email also has automatic responses turned on\.

-When **Automatic response** is enabled, and you log to the Amazon WorkMail web application, a warning message is shown to remind you that the **Automatic response** is set\.
+When **Automatic response** is enabled, and you sign on to the Amazon WorkMail web application, a warning message is shown to remind you that the **Automatic response** is set\.
 The warming message prompts you to turn it off\.

-## Calendar Tab<a name="calendar_tab"></a>
+## Calendar Settings<a name="calendar_tab"></a>

+Set your calendar format, default reminder time, and other options using the following settings\.

 ****First day of the week****
 If your week starts on another day than Monday, you can set it to any other day using this setting\.
 The calendar then always starts with this day\.